David Grisman

 David Jay Grisman (born March 23, 1945) is an American mandolinist.
-His music combines bluegrass, folk, and jazz in a genre he calls "Dawg music".
-He founded the record label Acoustic Disc, which issues his recordings and those of other acoustic musicians.
-He was inducted into the International Bluegrass Music Hall of Fame in 2023.
+His music combines bluegrass, folk, and jazz in a genre he calls "dawg music".
+He founded the record label Acoustic Disc, which releases his recordings and those of other acoustic musicians.
+He was inducted into the International Bluegrass Music Hall of Fame in Owensboro, Kentucky in 2023.

 Biography

 Grisman grew up in a Conservative Jewish household in Passaic, New Jersey.
 His father was a professional trombonist who gave him piano lessons when he was seven years old.
 As a teenager, he played piano, mandolin, and saxophone.

-In the early 1960s, he attended New York University.
+In the early 1960s, he attended New York University in Manhattan.
 He belonged to the Even Dozen Jug Band with Maria Muldaur and John Sebastian.
-He played in the bluegrass band the Kentuckians led by Red Allen, then in the psychedelic rock band Earth Opera with Peter Rowan.
+Grisman played in the Kentuckians, a bluegrass band led by Red Allen, then in the psychedelic rock band Earth Opera with Peter Rowan.
 He moved to San Francisco, met Jerry Garcia, and appeared on the Grateful Dead album American Beauty.

-He played in Garcia's bluegrass band Old & In the Way with Peter Rowan and Vassar Clements.
+Grisman played in Old & In the Way, Garcia's bluegrass band, with Rowan and Vassar Clements.
 When Grisman was 17 years old, he was invited on stage by Doc Watson to join him on mandolin for a rendition of “In the Pines”.

-Garcia named him "Dawg" after a dog that was following him while they were driving in Stinson Beach, California.

-"Dawg Music" is what Grisman calls his mixture of bluegrass and Django Reinhardt/Stéphane Grappelli-influenced jazz as highlighted on his album Hot Dawg (recorded Oct.
-1978, released 1979).
-It was Grisman's combination of Reinhardt-era jazz, bluegrass, folk, Old World Mediterranean string band music, as well as modern jazz fusion that came to embody "Dawg" music.
+Garcia named him "Dawg" after a dog which was nearby while they were stopped while driving in Stinson Beach, California near Mount Tamalpais.
+"Dawg Music" is what Grisman says is his mixture of bluegrass and Django Reinhardt/Stéphane Grappelli-influenced jazz as highlighted on his album Hot Dawg (recorded in October 1978 and released in 1979).
+Grisman's combination of Reinhardt-era jazz, bluegrass, folk, Old World Mediterranean string band music, as well as modern jazz fusion which developed into "Dawg" music.